heardMan/udacity-triviAPI/README.md

 ### Frontend Server Set Up

+If you do not already have it please download and install nodeJS <a href="https://nodejs.org/en/download/">here</a> prior to setting up this application.

 As a react application setting up the server for Trivia API is very easy.

 From your root directory simply enter the following commands on your command line:

+##### Download and Install Node Dependencies

 ```
 cd frontend